-Communications sophomore Nirmit Chandan is a first-year Cover staffer on The Muse.
-He loves attending Dreyfoos and is eager to learn more about news writing...
+Communications junior Nirmit Chandan is the news editor on The Muse.
+He loves attending Dreyfoos and is eager to further his passion in news writing and...

 DIVING INTO THE DUMP: THE TRUE IMPACT OF RECYCLING

 As they launch their crumpled ball of paper into the bin, many feel like professional basketball players.
 However, few understand the impact they have when recycling.
 Local, state, national, and international researchers and experts all agree: being environmentally conscious has significant positive implications.